Ryan Johansen nets first hat trick as Predators overpower Wild - NewsBreak

 Ryan Johansen nets first hat trick as Predators overpower Wild

-Roman Josi had a goal and two assists and Ryan Johansen scored two of Nashville’s three power-play goals in the first period en route to his first career NHL hat trick as the host Predators rolled over the Minnesota Wild 6-2 on Tuesday night.
+Roman Josi recorded a goal and two assists and Ryan Johansen scored two of Nashville’s three power-play goals in the first period en route to his first NHL hat trick as the host Predators rolled over the Minnesota Wild 6-2 on Tuesday night.

 Juuse Saros made 47 saves for his 34th victory of the season.